Trimming the panic bar to size:

 Latching and mounting:

-This panic bar is surface mount so the panic bar is placed on the rear face of the door.
+This panic bar is surface mounted.
+The panic bar will be placed on the rear face of the door.
+The rods lead to latches at the top and bottom of the door.
+On the top will be a surface strike, and on the bottom of the door a floor keeper that will allow a drop pin to go into the floor through a hole in the center of the floor keeper.
 The strike goes on the door frame behind the door, not on the inside of the frame where you may have previously had a handle.
-On the door if you previously had a handle that will need to be removed.
+If the door has a handle that will need to be removed.
 Caps are available for the hole left behind after the handle is removed.
 Door jamb brackets are also available to cover where the old handle latched to the frame.
-Mounting bolts are provided however depending on the material the door is made of you may switch to the same diameter in wood screws, self tapping metal screws, or for added strength - sex bolts (sex bolts have a female side on the outside of the door and a male side on the inside of the door and then they join in the middle of the door, Because both faces of the door are used for securing the bar it makes for a very strong hold.)
+Mounting bolts are provided however depending on the material of the door you may switch to the same diameter in wood screws, self-tapping metal screws, or for added strength - sex bolts.
+(Sex bolts have a female side on the outside of the door and a male side on the inside of the door and then they join in the middle of the door.
+Since both faces of the door are used for securing the bar it makes for a secure hold.)

 Optional products associated with this bar (purchased separately):

 Outside door handle with key release.
 If you need access from outside you must buy this accessory or the door will only be able to be opened from the inside using the panic bar.
 The handle is key lockable.
-The key is a non-momentary release, if you unlock the door on the outside to operate the handle you must then relock the door in order for the handle to not open the door.
-Some keys you can turn and they are spring loaded to return to locked position however this is not one of them.
+If you unlock the door on the outside to operate the handle you must then relock the door for the handle to not open the door.
+Some keys you can turn, and they are spring-loaded to return to locked position however this is not one of them.
 The key will not disengage the panic bar, only engage or disengage the handle, which then the handle disengages the panic bar.
 The keyed lever handle is available in keyed alike.

 Surface Mounted Electric Strike.
-This is another method for releasing the door from outside or from a remote location.
+The 12000UL series is not compatible with the electric strike, unless if used in unison with a 1000UL series.
+The Electric Strike is another method for releasing the door from the outside or a remote location.
 The electric strike replaces the provided mechanical strike.
-When the electric strike is not being triggered the panic bar engages it the same as it would a mechanical strike.
+When the electric strike is not being triggered the panic bar engages.
 However when you trigger the electric strike with an access device the door can then be pulled open from the outside.
 An access device can be a keypad, a card reader, an intercom, a desk push button, a receiver/remote control or even a GSM cell phone receiver.
 Keep in mind if you purchase the electric strike you will also require a pull handle for the outside of the door and access devices.